Essential vitamin K. Vitamin K For strong bones

 • frequent, long-term infectious diseases.

-Prolonged vitamin A deficiency leads to vitamin deficiency and serious health problems:
+Long-term hypovitaminosis A leads to vitamin deficiency and serious problems with health:

 • dermatitis;